-By utilising proper equalization it drastically improved not only my gaming experience (especially footsteps in certain games) but also the clarity and crispness of my music.
+By utilising proper equalization it drastically improved not only my gaming experience (like hearing footsteps) but also the clarity and crispness of my music.

 If you have audiophile headphones and you are not using equalization you are missing out on the potential of your headphones.

 If you are new to some of the jargon I have already said, don’t worry.
 By the end of the guide, you’ll know exactly what I’m talking about.

 If you would prefer the guide in video form, check out my YouTube video below.
 You can always use this text guide to help as it also provides you with images through each step.

 Before going ahead with the rest of the tutorial please check the GitHub link.
 This contains a list of the presets for a range of audiophile headphones.
 Please check that your headphones are there before continuing as you will need this for the equalisation to be effective.

 If you already have an idea of equalization then feel free to skip this part.
 It is, however, beneficial to understand what it is so that you can gain the most from the guide.

 Quick disclaimer, I am not an audio engineer.
 This guide is meant to be an easy way towards improving your audio quality and getting your feet wet in equalization.
 Not a technically professional depiction of audio engineering!